HadiFadl/BIGQA/README.md

 # BIGQA: Declarative Big Data Quality Assessment

-This is a C# console application used to demonstrate our research project BIGDQ.
+This is a C# console application used to demonstrate our research project BIGQA.

 *This documentation is generated using [Generates Markdown From VisualStudio XML documentation files (github.com)](https://gist.github.com/formix/515d3d11ee7c1c252f92)*